Billboard regional Mexican charts: Regional Mexican Airplay

 The Regional Mexican Airplay was established on October 8, 1994, as a subchart of the Latin Airplay chart.
 It ranks the top-performing songs played on Regional Mexican radio stations in the US based on weekly airplay data compiled by Nielsen's Broadcast Data Systems (BDS).
 It is the only subchart of Latin Airplay that continues to be spin-based rather than measure audience impressions.

-The first number-one song on the Regional Mexican Airpaly chart was "La Niña Fresa" by Banda Zeta.
+The first number-one song on the Regional Mexican Airplay chart was "La Niña Fresa" by Banda Zeta.

 Hot Regional Mexican Songs

 On the issue dated April 12, 2025, Billboard established Hot Regional Mexican Songs which ranks the best-performing regional Mexican songs which follows the methodology of the Billboard Hot 100 by incorporating digital download sales, streaming data, and radio airplay of regional Mexican songs over all formats.
 The first number-one song on the Hot Regional Mexican Songs chart was "Me Jalo" by Fuerza Regida and Grupo Frontera.